The Resistance (album): Promotion and release

-Muse announced the title The Resistance on their Twitter page on 22 May, while the first song was officially announced as "United States of Eurasia" on the official band website, deciphered by fans from a picture of a piece of sheet music held by Bellamy in a photo uploaded on the Twitter page.
+Muse announced the title The Resistance on their Twitter page on 22 May.
+The first song was announced as "United States of Eurasia" on the Muse website, deciphered by fans from a picture of a piece of sheet music held by Bellamy in a photo uploaded on the Twitter page.

 On 16 June 2009, Muse announced that the album would be released on 14 September 2009.
 "Uprising" was released as the first single.
 "Undisclosed Desires" was uploaded to Muse's official website for streaming by website members on 9 September.
 From 10 September, the album was made available to stream free through the Guardian website.

 The Resistance was released on iTunes as one of the first iTunes LPs.
 It contains the album as well as added extras such as animated artwork and behind the scenes videos.
 A remix of "I Belong to You" was included on the soundtrack to New Moon, the second film in the Twilight film series.

-As well as the CD, CD+DVD, LP, and download versions of the album, Muse also released a box set containing the CD+DVD, LPs, a USB stick containing the album with a bespoke media player, and an art print.
+As well as the CD, CD+DVD, LP, and download versions, Muse released a box set containing the CD+DVD, LPs, a USB stick containing the album with a bespoke media player, and an art print.
 A special version of the box set, limited to 5,000 copies, was also produced, containing a DVD with a 5.1 surround sound mix of The Resistance; this mix also includes a longer version of "Unnatural Selection".